 Looking for something you can DIY and save some dollars?
 Tile or laminate is your friend.
 These are relatively cheap, especially if you opt for larger tiles and minimize the grout lines.
 Of course, these options are, shall we say, vintage?

 Want to go a little rogue with your countertops?
 We suggest something like stainless steel or a butcher block.
-Easy to clean and with a lot of personality, going interesting with your countertop is a great way to make the kitchen yours.
+Easy to clean and with a lot of personalities, going interesting with your countertop is a great way to make the kitchen yours.

 Keep in mind that whatever material you select, your cabinets need to be strong enough to hold the stone or steel!